Oakes Angier Ames: Early life

 Oakes Angier attended public school in Easton, MA.
-He then attended Fruit Hill Academy in RI and the Leicester Academy, MA. and entered the family business at the age of eighteen.
+He then attended Fruit Hill Academy in Rhode Island and the Leicester Academy (Massachusetts) and entered the family business at the age of eighteen.
 He learned how shovels were made and became skilled in handling the affairs of the workers.

 The Oliver Ames and Sons Company of Oakes Angiers’ grandfather Oliver Ames Sr. (known as Old Oliver) was originally located across from Shovelshop Pond in Easton, MA.
 On March 2, 1852, Oakes Angier witnessed the great fire that destroyed all buildings and subsequently became ill due to smoke inhalation while trying in vain to stop the destruction.
 It was believed at the time that he had contracted Consumption and was sent to Cuba to help his lungs heal.
 On December 28, 1852, Evelina Ames received word from her son that he had arrived in Cuba after departing from Charleston, S.C. six days prior.
 When he returned he was in much better health.

 The watchman at the time of the fire was a man by the name of Patric Quinn.
 Quinn, during his nightly round, accidentally dropped a lantern into highly flammable varnish.
 The finishing shop burst into flames and quickly caught fire to the rest of the buildings.
 At the time, the Ames family was considering moving the shovel making operation to another location entirely and so there was a silver lining to this devastating event.
 It is suggested that the fire made such a lasting impression on Oakes Angier that he was the first family member to build his home, Queset House, out of stone.
 The new shovel factory was also built out of stone, as were many future Ames structures.

 It was often customary at the time for previous generations to live with their sons and daughters.
 Oakes Angier lived into his mid-twenties with his father Oakes and his mother Evelina in the house originally built by his grandfather Old Oliver.
 Old Oliver continued to live in a section of the house with his son and daughter-in-law until his own death.
 Their house was located on Main Street across from the company shops and is no longer standing.
 When the Queset House was finished, Oakes brought his new bride, Catherine (Hobart) Ames to live there and raise a family.